Dozens Arrested At Farmers Protest On Champs-Elysees In Paris - UrduPoint

 Dozens Arrested At Farmers' Protest On Champs-Elysees In Paris

-Paris, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) French police said Friday they had arrested 66 people at a farmers' protest on the Champs-Elysees in central Paris that blocked traffic during the morning rush hour.
+Paris, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2024) French police arrested dozens of people Friday at a farmers' protest on the Champs-Elysees in central Paris that blocked traffic during the morning rush hour.

 Using tractors and bales of hay, farmers briefly brought traffic to a halt on the famed avenue near the Arc de Triomphe monument, only a short distance from President Emmanuel Macron's office, the Elysee.